About Automatic Incident Data Archival

 Although there are many different ways that Service Desk is used, agents can get the most optimal performance and results as follows:

-- Use Record management and Service management to create an incident (via customer portal, email, or the agent), or import multiple incidents.
+- Use Records and Record Management and Use Services and Service Management to create an incident (via customer portal, email, or the agent), or import multiple incidents.
 Use Time management to log time agents spend working on records.

-- Use Incident management to log issues and resolve them.
+- Use Time Management to log issues and resolve them.
 You can track multiple incidents by linking them together using Tags, which create Problems.

-- Use Problem management to identify underlying issues with a service, and resolve Problems by creating Changes.
+- Use Problems and Problem Management to identify underlying issues with a service, and resolve Problems by creating Changes.

-- Use Change management to approve, build, test, and close Changes, which allows you to create Releases.
+- Use Changes and Change Management to approve, build, test, and close Changes, which allows you to create Releases.

-- Use Release management to create, test, deploy and close Releases.
+- Use Releases and Release Management to create, test, deploy and close Releases.
 You can then create Knowledge Articles.

-- Use Knowledge management to outline the root cause, pertinent information, and the resolution, which can be published internally or externally (i.e., on the customer portal).
+- Use Knowledge Articles and Knowledge Management to outline the root cause, pertinent information, and the resolution, which can be published internally or externally (i.e., on the customer portal).
 For externally published Knowledge Articles, you can also solicit feedback from your customers.

-- Use Reports & Queues to access and run shared, custom, or standard service reports.
+- Learn more About Reports and Queues so you can access and run shared, custom, or standard service reports.
 You can even perform mass actions on multiple records, and schedule and queue or export & email reports to save for your own records outside of our system.